SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Cassandra_database/Maintain_Cassandra_cluster.md

 To ensure that your Cassandra database is running fine, we highly recommend that you create an element using the [Apache Cassandra Cluster Monitor](https://catalog.dataminer.services/result/driver/7500) connector.

 > [!NOTE]
-> This is currently not possible for the AWS Keyspaces or Azure Managed Instance for Apache Cassandra.
+> This is currently not supported for AWS Keyspaces or an Azure Managed Instance for Apache Cassandra.

 ## Keeping your nodes repaired